Industrial – Warehouses – Insulating a Biomass Storage Facility

 Pre-manufactured insulation materials, such as PIR, lack the flexibility to sufficiently insulate corrugated structures for the long term.
-Spray foam solves these issues when spray-applied as a liquid, expanding into all voids to provide seamless insulation coverage.
+Spray Foam solves these issues when spray-applied as a liquid, expanding into all voids to provide seamless insulation coverage.

-We recommend a Closed-Cell formula, such as ThermoFoam CC-2000 to prolong the life of your corrugated roof.
-In addition to being a high performance insulator Closed-Cell foam will help to bind and seal any damaged or degraded panels to limit moisture ingress.
+We recommend a Closed Cell formula, such as ThermoFoam CC-2000 to prolong the life of your corrugated roof.
+In addition to being a high performance insulator Closed Cell foam will help to bind and seal any damaged or degraded panels to limit moisture ingress.

 Although we didn’t carry out a survey of the property in person, on the day of installation, we had arranged for the necessary access equipment to be taken to the site.
-We utilised two spray rigs to carry out the install with one focussing on the walls and the other the roof.
+We utilised two spray rigs to carry out the install with one focusing on the walls and the other the roof.

 Over the course of the next three days, good progress was made and the external temperature was high enough to keep the metal sheeting warm to enable the Closed Cell chemical to expand rapidly upon application to the surface area.

 Having protected the floor and doors with plastic sheets, the job was completed without any residual mess and our teams were able to de-mobilise from site and hand the insulated building back to the client well within the required time schedules.

 When we called ThermoFoam, Adam was the person who dealt with our enquiry and he seemed very knowledgeable on the subject of providing anti-condensation issues using Spray Foam insulation.
 He discussed the process and left me confident in choosing them for my install.